tryretool/retool_devops_workshop/README.md

 ![alt_text](images/image12.png "image_tooltip")

-10. **Pre-load the Image data when the app launches:** To ensure our Listbox is automatically populated when the app opens, we will check the box Run this query on page load? in the advanced tab for the `imageDataJSON` query.
+2. **Pre-load the Image data when the app launches:** To ensure our Listbox is automatically populated when the app opens, we will check the box Run this query on page load? in the advanced tab for the `imageDataJSON` query.

 ![alt_text](images/image12.png "image_tooltip")

-### Designing the UI, and connect it to the Queries and Transformers **(20 mins)**

 1. Drag a **Text component** to the canvas.
 Name it appTitleText
     1. Value: `## AWS EC2 Instance Manager`